Maldivian passport

-Maldivian passport is a proof of citizenship, issued by Maldives Immigration, to all the nationals of the Maldives for international travel.
+Maldivian passport is a proof of citizenship, issued by Maldives Immigration, to the nationals of the Maldives for international travel.
 The current passport, the 2nd generation e-passport, was launched on 24 January 2016.
 This passport consists of a highly secured poly-carbonate data page with laser engraved photos and data.
 Each visa page of the passport has a different design, represented with numerous illustrations by the Maldivian local artist, Hussain Ali Manik.
 A Maldivian Passport can be issued to any Maldivian citizen who applies for a passport.

 The Maldivian passport has 34 visible and invisible security features in full compliance to the highest biometric security standards.
 The Maldives is the first country in the South Asian Association for Regional Cooperation SAARC to introduce such a sophisticated bio-metric passport.

 According to the Henley Passport Index (2025 update), Maldivian passport is the most powerful passport in South Asia, ranked globally at 53, enabling travel to 93 countries without a prior visa.

 History

 The first Maldivian travel document was issued in the 1950s by the Ministry of External Affairs (now Ministry of Foreign Affairs), called the Maldivian Pass.
-This was only able to be used for travel between Maldives and Ceylon (now Sri Lanka), and mainly used for trade purposes.
+This was only able to be used for travel between Maldives and the Dominion of Ceylon (now Sri Lanka), and mainly used for trade purposes.

-The first actual passport for a Maldivian was issued from the British High Commission in Colombo, Sri Lanka, in the 1960s and the series was known as the British passport.
-It enabled Maldivians to elsewhere as a "British protected person of the Maldives islands".
+The first actual passport for a Maldivian was issued from the British High Commission in Colombo, Dominion of Ceylon, in the 1960s and the series was known as the British passport.
+It enabled Maldivians to travel elsewhere as a "British protected person of the Maldives islands".

 The new, first ever Maldivian passport was introduced on 20 April 1964.
-This was issued by the Maldives Ministry of Foreign Affairs and was the first ever passport issued by an authority of the Maldives government, which was under the then Prime Minister of Maldives, Ibrahim Nasir.
+This was issued by the Maldives Ministry of Foreign Affairs and was the first ever passport issued by an authority of the Maldivian government, which was under the then Prime Minister of Maldives, Ibrahim Nasir.
 The series introduced on 12 December 1965 was issued by the new Maldives Passport Office, after full independence was attained on 26 July 1965.

 The second series of the passport issued after full independence, the "A" series, was introduced in 1975, replaced by a second issue the same series in 1980, by the newly formed Department of Immigration & Emigration.
 Third and fourth issues of the A series were issued on 1990 and 2003 respectively.

 The first electronic passport, or e-passport, was introduced on the 42nd anniversary of independence, 26 July 2007, containing an embedded microprocessor containing biometric information.

 The 2nd generation e-passport was launched on 24 January 2016.